 If you’re joining a faikava in a village, such as Pangai for example, it’s customary to bring some cash (TOP$50) or kava to contribute.
 Learn more about aspects of the Tongan culture in The Guide to the Tongan Culture and Traditions.

 Location: All over Ha’apai!

 6. Hit One of the Island Bars for Some Sundowners

-Ok, so there isn’t really the same nightlife scene on Ha’apai as you would find in Tongatapu or Vava’u.
-Nevertheless, there’s almost always beers, ciders, wine and other alcoholic drinks to enjoy from most resorts on the islands.
+Ok, so there isn’t really the same nightlife scene in Ha’apai as you would find in Tongatapu or Vava’u.
+Nevertheless, there are almost always beers, ciders, wine and other alcoholic drinks to enjoy from most resorts on the islands.
 For instance, Sandy Beach Resort offers a spectacular upmarket restaurant and bar exclusively for their guests, pouring a range of beers, wine, soft drinks, coconut water and cocktails.
 Be sure to try their signature cocktail, Juergi’s Coconut Cocktail!
-Somewhere open for everyone, Ha’apai’s central bar is the Mariner’s Cafe & Bar in Pangai.
-The Mariner’s Cafe serves up all kinds of refreshing beverages, from Tongan beers on tap to fresh coconuts.
+Guests at Sea Change Eco Retreat, Ha’apai Beach Resort, Serenity Beaches Resort and Matafonua Lodge also have access to excellent bars.
+We also like the honesty bar set-up at Kitesurf Tonga.

 7. Indulge in a Relaxing Island Massage

-A sure-fire way to enjoy an adult-only experience in Ha’apai is by enjoying a spa treatment.
+A surefire way to enjoy an adults-only experience in Ha’apai is by enjoying a spa treatment.
 Resorts, such as Serenity Beaches Resort and Sea Change Eco Retreat offer soothing island massages, from head to full-body to shoulder treatments.
-Note that Sea Change Eco Retreat’s massage is only available in the high season (June-October).
+Learn more about their massage fales in Where to Get a Massage in Tonga.

 8. Join a Yoga Class or a Full Yoga Retreat